 As Council was creating new infrastructure to serve the greater Goolwa area, Council requested a vacuum sewer system which is unusual in this State.
 The system resolves issues associated with groundwater levels affecting sewer construction which was a key constraint to development because of the proximity to the Lower Murray.
 GREENHILL staff trained with FloVac to understand and apply the operating and design principles with a connection to the recently constructed Council vacuum system and pump station.

-Three stages have been constructed and another three have been designed.
+Three stages have been constructed and additional stages are now underway.

 Please click on the thumbnail images below to see full-size photos.